olafwrieden/movie-collection-app/README.md

 ![Data File](/screenshots/data-file.png)

 ### See something that can be improved?
 While this is not an active project of mine, I would love to hear from you.
-Feel free to submit a Pull Request if you can improve this repository or open an issue should you encounter a bug. 🐞
+Feel free to submit a Pull Request if you can improve this repository, or open an issue should you encounter a bug. 🐞